openxpki/openxpki-docker/README.md

 # Option 2: Use docker-compose directly
 docker-compose up
 ```

+> **CRITICAL NOTE:** If you try to run `make compose` or `docker-compose up` from inside the openxpki-config directory, it will fail because the Makefile and docker-compose.yml files are in the parent directory.

 > **Note:** The startup takes about a minute.
 You'll see some warnings while the OpenXPKI server waits for the database to be ready.
 Wait until you see messages like "Binding to UNIX socket file..."